Gohan: Dragon Ball Super

 In Battle of Gods, Gohan fights Beerus and provides his aid in transforming his father into a Super Saiyan God, with his unborn daughter Pan, also contributing as well, and in Dragon Ball Z: Resurrection 'F', Gohan confronts the resurrected Frieza and avoids being killed with the majority of the Earth's population thanks to a save by Whis.

 After the latter two films' events, Gohan decides to resume his training with Piccolo, vowing to protect his family and not repeat the same mistake he made in slacking off in his training.
 Following a short time of civilian life, where he is unable to participate in the Universe 6 vs Universe 7 tournament thanks to a scheduling conflict, and Gohan turns down a new job, and with Pan already born, he is reunited with Trunks, being unaware of his reason to return to the past until after Goku, Trunks and Vegeta have had multiple encounters with Goku Black and he goes in search of his father.
 After Pan gets sick, Gohan has Shenlong to cure her and Gohan later follows Goku around after Hit targets Goku.
 Gohan becomes a stuntman for a movie featuring his Great Saiyaman persona against Mr. Satan, defeating Watagash and being attacked by Jaco, who thinks Gohan is Watagash's new host.
-Gohan then defeats a Watagash possessed Barry Karn.
+Gohan then defeats a Watagash possessed Barry Kahn.

 Citing a desire to protect his family, Gohan participates in Zen-Oh-sama's Universal Survival tournament for the Universe 7 team.
 In the exhibition round, Gohan is matched against Universe 9's Lavender, who fires a mist into his eyes that blinds him.
 Gohan powers up, causing the poison to accelerate through his body, and he knocks out Lavender to the ground, thus winning the fight.
 While Gohan and Goku recruit fighters for the Tournament of Power, Gohan is outsmarted by Krillin in a sparring match after being blinded with the Solar Flare x 100, leading him to get eliminated from that sparring match.